jacobian/djangobook.com/chapter08.rst

 What's Next?
 ============

-One of Django's main goals is to reduce the amount of code developers need to write, and in this chapter we suggested how to cut down the code of your views and URLconfs.
+This chapter has provided many advanced tips and tricks for views and URLconfs.

-The next logical step in code elimination is removing the need to write views entirely.
-That's the topic of the `next chapter`_.
+Next, in `Chapter 9`_, we'll give this advanced treatment to Django's template system.

-.. _next chapter: ../chapter09/
+.. _Chapter 9: ../chapter09/